Use of Small Unmanned Aircraft (SUA) (Drones)

 (Mae'r tudalennau hyn yn Saesneg yn unig ar hyn o bryd, yn bennaf oherwydd eu natur dechnegol)

 CONTACT THE HEALTH AND SAFETY OFFICE BEFORE CARRY OUT ANY WORK WITH DRONES

-No School, College, Service or member of staff or student is permitted to fly or authorise the flying of a drone for University-business (or over University property) without prior approval of the Health and Safety Office (HSO).
+No School, College, Service or member of staff or student, or 3rd Party is permitted to fly or authorise the flying of a drone for University-business (or over University property) without prior approval of the Health and Safety Office (HSO).

 - Use of Small Unmanned Aircraft (Drones) Policy Standard (awaiting translation)

 - Use of Small Unmanned Aircraft – Remote Pilot Authorisation Form (staff and students must submit to Health and Safety Office for approval)